OpenLiberty/liberty-tools-intellij/README.md

 If you experience a problem with this plugin you might be asked to collect language server messages to assist in problem determination.
 Follow these steps:
 1. Click the **Language Servers** tool window in the IntelliJ IDE to show the **LSP Consoles**.
 2. Select the language server you need to monitor and then select **Trace:** **verbose**.
 3. Perform the actions that demonstrate the issue and messages will appear in the console.
 Click a message and select all the text in the console, for example, Ctrl-A on Windows or Cmd-A on MacOS.
-Paste the text into a message to send to the developer who is assisting you with the issue.
+Copy the text and paste it into a message to send to the developer who is assisting you with the issue.

 ## Requirements